 In fact, due to the nature of the blockchains that record these transactions, stablecoins are more traceable than money moving around the traditional financial systems, recorded as debits and credits in different independent banking systems.
 On the blockchains, law enforcement can see in realtime the movement of funds from account to account, without needing to subpoena anyone or trying to cooperate internationally or across jurisdictional lines.

-This is also of course is much more transparent than physical cash, which does not leave any record of ownership; but it’s much less financially inclusive than physical cash, which everyone knows how to use.
+Blockchain based money is also of course is much more transparent than physical cash, which does not leave any record of historical ownership; but it’s much also less financially inclusive than physical cash which everyone knows how to use.

 🥶 Freezing and wiping accounts